Narmer: Historical identity

 Although highly interrelated, the questions of "who was Menes?" and "who unified Egypt?" are actually two separate issues.
 Narmer is often credited with the unification of Egypt by means of the conquest of Lower Egypt by Upper Egypt.
 Menes was the first pharaoh of Ancient Egypt according to the ancient historian Manetho, and is identified by the majority of Egyptologists as the same person as Narmer – although a vigorous debate also proposes identification with Hor-Aha, Narmer's successor, as a primary alternative.
 (Note: The question of who was Menes—hence, who was the first king of the First Dynasty has been hotly debated.
 Since 1897, 70 different authors have taken an opinion on whether it is Narmer or Aha.
 Most of these are only passing references, but there have been several in depth analyses on both sides of the issues.
 Recent discussions in favor of Narmer include Kinnaer 2001, Cervelló-Autuori 2005, and Heagy 2014.
 Detailed discussions in favor of Aha include Helck 1953, Emery 1961, and Dreyer 2007.
 For the most part, English speaking authors favor Narmer, while German speaking authors favor Hor-Aha.
 The most important evidence in favor of Narmer are the two necropolis seal impressions from Abydos, which list Narmer as the first king.
-Since the publication of the first of the necropolis sealings in 1987, 28 authors have published articles identifying Narmer with Menes compared to 14 who identify Narmer with Hor-Aha.)
+Since the publication of the first of the necropolis sealings in 1987, 28 authors have published articles identifying Menes with Narmer compared to 14 who identify Menes with Hor-Aha.)

 The issue is confusing because "Narmer" is a Horus name while "Menes" is a Sedge and Bee name, also known as "prenomen" or "throne name".
 All of the King Lists which began to appear in the New Kingdom only list throne names, and almost all begin with Menes, or begin with divine and/or semi-divine rulers, with Menes as the first "human king".
 The difficulty is aligning the contemporary archaeological evidence which lists Horus names with the king lists that list personal names.